-iPad Publishing Service review
+iPad Publishing Service full review

 At the start of this year Quark announced an App Studio feature for its Quark Publishing System.
 Quite simply, App Studio lets you turn a document designed in QuarkXPress into an app destined for the App Store, thereby letting publishers take advantage of this new marketplace without the cost of bespoke app development.